DUI Lawyer in Delaware

 Ignition Interlock Device

 The IID prevents a vehicle from starting unless the driver blows into it and is verified under the BAC threshold.
 Participation in this program is mandatory for DUI offenders as of February 2015.
 The IID must be installed in vehicles registered to you and vehicles that you have access to.
-The IID program does not start until after your license has been reinstated.
+Lastly, the IID program does not start until after your license has been reinstated.

 Other DUI Considerations